pAnhTri/express-ts-mongoose-template/README.md

-# Express + TypeScript + Mongoose Template
+# Express + TypeScript + Mongoose + Apollo Server GraphQL Template

-This is a template for building a backend with Express, TypeScript, Mongoose, dotenv, and nodemon.
+This is a template for building a backend with Express, TypeScript, Mongoose, Apollo Server GraphQL, dotenv, and nodemon.

 ## How to Use